aldonarose/Java/README.md

 # Java
-This GitHub repository serves as a centralized location to store and manage my Python code files.
+This GitHub repository serves as a centralized location to store and manage my Java code files.